The Amsterdam Coffee Shops

 Can I Smoke Weed Everywhere In Amsterdam?

-And remember, in bars, cafes, restaurants etc. there's a tobacco smoking ban.
-Technically, it's possible to smoke cannabis without tobacco (through a bong, vaporizer or herbal joint), but owners and customers may not exactly appreciate it if you do.
+And remember, in all hotels, bars, restaurants and even coffee shops etc. there's a tobacco smoking ban - smoking is only allowed in special somking rooms where staff isn't allowed in.
+Technically, it's possible to smoke cannabis without tobacco (through a bong, vaporizer or herbal joint), but again, most owners and customers will not exactly appreciate it if you do.

 What About Other Drugs?